kaisenlinux/manpages-dev/packages/dig.md

               This option displays [or does not display] the TTL when printing the record.

        +[no]ttlunits
               This  option  displays [or does not display] the TTL in friendly human-readable time units of s, m, h, d, and w, representing seconds, minutes, hours, days, and weeks.
 This implies +ttlid.

-       +[no]unexpected
-              This  option  accepts  [or  does not accept] answers from unexpected sources.
-By default, dig will not accept a reply from a source other than the one to which it sent the query.

        +[no]unknownformat
               This option prints all RDATA in unknown RR type presentation format (RFC 3597).
 The default is to print RDATA for known types in the type's presentation format.